Bounds on the realizations of zero-nonzero patterns and sign conditions of polynomials restricted to varieties and applications: Open problems and future work

 \section{Open problems and future work}

-We end with some open problems and suggestions for future work. \begin{enumerate}[1.] \item Is it possible to eliminate the restriction of local constancy of the real dimension in the hypothesis of Theorem~\ref{thm:main:ordered:a} ? \item Is it possible to extend Theorem~\ref{thm:main:algebraic} to a bound on the sum of the Betti numbers of the realizations of all realizable zero-nonzero patterns.
-The right hand side will definitely have to be larger.
+We end with some open problems and suggestions for future work. \begin{enumerate}[1.] \item Close the gap between the upper and lower bounds in Theorem~\ref{thm:main:ordered:a}.

+\item Is it possible to eliminate the restriction of local constancy of the real dimension in the hypothesis of Theorem~\ref{thm:main:ordered:a} ? \item Is it possible to extend Theorem~\ref{thm:main:algebraic} to a bound on the sum of the Betti numbers of the realizations of all realizable zero-nonzero patterns ?
 For example, the following result is proved in \cite{BPR-tight}.

 \begin{thmx} Let ${\mathcal P} \subset \C[X_1,\ldots,X_N]$ be a family of polynomials with $\#{\mathcal P} = s$ and $\deg(P) \leq d$ for all $P \in {\mathcal P}$.
 Then